Backyard Palm Tree Ideas for a stunning Tropical Landscape

 THE CLIMATE ZONE IS AN IMPORTANT FIRST

-Please don't go right out and buy what you think looks so pretty when you see it in a nursery ad or online!
+Please don't go right out and buy a palm you love when seeing it in a nursery ad or online!
+Believe me - we know.

-The Tropical Climate Palm Plant for Your Yard
+Tropical Climate Palms for Your Backyard

-Backyard Palm Trees in Desert Climates
+Backyard Palm Trees for Desert Climates

 Will any of these suit your backyard?